martinescardo/EffectfulForcing/README.md

-We use techniques from denotational semantics to prove the well-known result that the Goedel's System T definable functions on the Baire type with values on the natural numbers are continuous, and their retriction to the Cantor type are uniformly continuous.
+We use techniques from denotational semantics to prove the well-known result that the Gödel's System T definable functions on the Baire type (ℕ → ℕ) with values on the natural numbers are continuous, and their retriction to the Cantor type (ℕ → 𝟚) are uniformly continuous.

-* Cite as M. H. Escardo.
+* Cite as M. H. Escardó.
 "Continuity of Godel's system T functionals via effectful forcing".
 Proceedings of MFPS'2013.
 Electronic Notes in Theoretical Computer Science 01/2013, volume 298, pages 119-141.

 * The directory [latex](latex) has the literate Agda file that generates the latex file and the pdf file of the [paper](https://www.cs.bham.ac.uk/~mhe/dialogue/dialogue.pdf).